-The average American home contains 300,000 items, and I've been in a few that make it easy to believe that number.
+The average American home contains 300,000 items, and I've been in a few that make it easy to believe.
 Clutter makes it harder to clean our living spaces.
 It increases the time we spend looking for things we've mislaid and the likelihood we won't find them.
 It makes daily life more difficult.
-But inserting that information into a conversation isn't going to make your listener suddenly anxious to declutter.
-It's more likely to make them roll their eyes and dismiss you as a fanatic.
-(After all, who else walks around with obscure statistics at their fingertips?)

 4. Nag them into decluttering.

-This is the most common method used by roommates and spouses.
+This is the most common method used by spouses and roommates.
 Be the squeaky wheel that gets a response by complaining regularly about their stuff being in the way.
 Make sure to use words like "junk" and "garbage" when referring to their belongings.
 If you faithfully use this technique, not only will they stop paying attention to your ideas, they'll be openly antagonistic toward them.

 5. Adopt a superior attitude.